-I have been fortunate to see a full display (dancing with several colors) of Northern Lights several years ago in Abisko, Sweden (review).
+I was fortunate to see a full display (dancing with several colors) of Northern Lights several years ago in Abisko, Sweden (review).
 It was during the first week of December and that night was mesmerizing even though the display lasted only for a few minutes.

 Since then, I have made three more attempts to see them in Talkeetna (Alaska), Saariselka, Finland and again in Abisko, Sweden, but without much luck.